apache/pekko-http/docs/src/main/paradox/routing-dsl/directives/misc-directives/withoutSizeLimit.md

 Skips request entity size verification.

 The whole mechanism of entity size checking is intended to prevent certain Denial-of-Service attacks.
-So suggested setup is to have `akka.http.parsing.max-content-length` relatively low and use `withoutSizeLimit` directive just for endpoints for which size verification should not be performed.
+So suggested setup is to have `pekko.http.parsing.max-content-length` relatively low and use `withoutSizeLimit` directive just for endpoints for which size verification should not be performed.

 @@@ warning { title="Caution" }